 Angle C can be found using angles of a triangle add to 180°:

 So C = 180° − 76° − 34° = 70°

-It is also possible to find missing side lengths and more.
+We can also find missing side lengths.
 The general rule is:

 When we know any 3 of the sides or angles we can find the other 3